Skip to content

 Release Build Setup

-To create release builds, you'll need to set up signing:
+To create release builds, you need to set up signing:

 storePassword=your-store-password